Electrical Engineer - Data Centre

 Qualified Electrician needed for a large data centre specialist.
 Working alongside the network / ICT Data Centre Engineer, you will provide the electrical expertise to the data centre.

-• Responsible for equipment installation and troubleshooting.
+• Equipment installation and troubleshooting

 About you:

-• Qualified Engineer - 17th or 18th Edition.
+• Qualified Engineer - 17th or 18th Edition

-• You will come from a critical background or other engineering maintenance environments, such as pharmaceutical, power stations, banking, industrial or maritime engineering.
+• You will come from a Critical background or other Engineering maintenance environments, such as Pharmaceutical, Power stations, Banking, Industrial or Maritime engineering

-• You will have hands-on experience of covering the planned and reactive maintenance to single & three-phase power, UPS, power generators, lighting, HVAC plant, air conditioning, etc.
+• You will have hands-on experience of covering the planned and reactive maintenance to Single & three-phase power, UPS, Power Generators, lighting, HVAC plant, air conditioning, etc.

-• Previous experience in data centre or critical environment settings is beneficial.
+• Previous experience in data centre or critical environment settings is beneficial

 S